Pwntus/mic-workshops/docs/content/getting-started/120-why-use-mic.md

     identifier: Why use MIC
 ---

-So you're probably wondering "what does MIC has to offer for me?".
+You're probably wondering "what does MIC has to offer for me?".

 There are several components, both known and unknown to most of us, when creating a full-blown IoT infrastructure.
-It's easy to say "I'll just spin up a SQL database and pipe all my data to it", but how will you connect your IoT devices through LoRaWAN / NB-IoT, handle realtime updates, structure a fleet of e.g. 100+ IoT devices and query Gigabytes of data stored years ago?
+It's easy to say "I'll just spin up a SQL database and pipe all my data to it", but how will you connect your IoT devices through LoRaWAN / NB-IoT, handle realtime updates, structure a fleet of e.g. 100+ IoT devices and query gigabytes of data stored years ago?
 MIC has all the answers to these problems.

 ## Storage